 Student lateness interrupts the learning process for your child and all other children in that classroom.
 Any student arriving at school after the published opening time is considered late.
 If late, the student may be admitted to class only with a late pass, obtainable in the main office.
-Repeated lateness affects your child's ability to be on the honor roll, may lead to disciplinary action and could impede your child's re-registration for the coming year.
+Repeated lateness affects your child's ability to be on the honor roll.